Saving America’s Working Lands National Conference 2027 Call for Proposals

 Important Deadlines/Anticipated Timeline

-October 15, 2026: Applicants will be notified about status of their proposal/s.
+Oct.
+15, 2026: Applicants will be notified about the status of their proposal/s.

 March 19, 2027: Final slide decks due to AFT Conference Staff